Brought to you by: LEADER OF THE PAK

 People take lost pets to local veterinarians, police stations, shelters, animal hospitals, kennels, groomers, even pet stores.
 Make sure all local places where your pet might turn up have your missing dog poster.

 Give copies of your flyers to people that walk their dogs in the area.
-Remember that placing posters in mailboxes is illegal.

 Enlist Your Friends and Family